kkipngenokoech/100-days-of-backend-2023/Django/LoginSystem/README.md

 in our [urls.py](AuthLoginSystem/urls.py), we have defined a path `path("login/",auth_views.LoginView.as_view(),name='login')`

 LoginView will attempt to render registration/login.html  that means you have to create a templates directory and registration sub-folder.

+we need to tell our system how to locate our templates since we have added a folder for it.